rrsela/zadara-examples/tips/external-ip/README.md

 * Find out the private IP of the private DNS equivalent of the public DNS
 * Invoke the AWS CLI command to find the public IP linked with the private IP

-The output should contain the external IP of the Load Balancer, as well as a message about the pod deletion - for example: \
+The output will be the external IP of the Load Balancer.
-172.16.20.62 \
-pod "aws" deleted